TulaneCS/cmps7010/syllabus.md

 ## Schedule and Workload
 See the [Schedule Page](./schedule.md) for the schedule and assignments.

 This is an upper division / graduate computer science course, *it is hard*, there will be a lot of work.
 You will sometimes have multiple assignments at a time and be responsible for managing the deadlines.
-Expect to spend 4-6 hours per week **outside of class** on this course ([Tulane policy is 1-2 hours per hour in class](https://catalog.tulane.edu/)).
+Expect to spend 6-9 hours per week **outside of class** on this course ([Tulane policy is 2-3 hours outside of class per hour in class](https://catalog.tulane.edu/)).

-If you need help please check the [discussion board on Canvas!](https://tulane.instructure.com/).
-We check it regularly to answer common questions on projects and homeworks.
-The solution to your question might already be there!
+Please post on [EdStem](https://edstem.org/us/courses/62194/discussion/) or (less preferred) Email the instructor with questions.

 Students are reminded to make use of office hours.
 Please reach out to any of the course staff whenever you need and we can make appointments to meet if you require it.